Fixed-Time Stable Gradient Flows: Applications to Continuous-Time Optimization: FxTS of Saddle-Point Dynamics

-We make the final remark to connect our results in Corollary \ref{cor 1} with those in Section \ref{Sec Eq Const}:
+Note that Corollary \ref{cor 1} does not require strict convexity-concavity of $F$.
+Also, if the set $\Omega_U$ contains only the saddle-point, i.e., the only critical point of the function $F$ in $\Omega_U$ is the saddle-point, then Corollary \ref{cor 1} guarantees local convergence of trajectories of \eqref{SP dyn} to the saddle-point in fixed time.
+The final remark to connect the results in Corollary \ref{cor 1} with those in Section \ref{Sec Eq Const} are made below.

-\begin{Remark} Note that for the problem \eqref{Equal cons} with strictly convex $f(x)$ and full row-rank matrix $A$, the conditions of Corollary \ref{cor 1} are satisfied.
-Furthermore, it is known that for the same class of problems, the KKT conditions are also sufficient for optimality, i.e., the critical point $\nabla F = 0$ would indeed be the optimal point.
-Hence, one can also use the method similar to \eqref{SP dyn} for the problems of the form \eqref{Equal cons} in the case when, say, the dual function $f^*$ is not known in the closed form. \end{Remark}
+\begin{Remark} For problem \eqref{Equal cons} with strictly convex $f$ and full row-rank matrix $A$, the conditions of Corollary \ref{cor 1} are satisfied.
+Furthermore, it is known that for this problem, the Karush-Kuhn-Tucker (KKT) conditions are also sufficient for optimality, i.e., the critical point $(\bar x,\bar z)$ such that $\nabla F(\bar x,\bar z) \triangleq = 0$ is also the optimal point, i.e., $(x^\star, z^\star) = (\bar x, \bar z)$.
+Hence, one can use \eqref{SP dyn} with $F(x,z) = L(x,z)$ for the problems of the form \eqref{Equal cons}, in the case when the conjugate function $f^*$ is not known in the closed-form. \end{Remark}